Last updated: May 14, 2026

 How many required fields should a form have?

-There is no fixed number.
-The rule is that every required field must be needed for the next action.
-A contact form may require name, email, category, message, and consent.
-A booking form needs preferred time fields.
-A resource request can often stay much shorter.
+No fixed number.
+Every required field must be needed for the next action.
+Contact forms typically require name, email, category, message, and consent; booking forms add preferred-time fields; resource requests stay much shorter.

 Should phone number be required?

-Require phone only when the workflow needs phone contact: same-day changes, urgent response, booking confirmation, or phone follow-up.
-For many contact forms, resource requests, and surveys, phone can be optional.
+Only when the workflow needs same-day changes, urgent response, booking confirmation, or phone follow-up.
+For most contact forms, resource requests, and surveys, optional.

 Should company name be required?

-For B2B contact forms, lead capture, and business events, company name can be valuable.
-For consumer forms, anonymous surveys, and general feedback, it is often unnecessary.
-Decide whether the team cannot operate without it or merely finds it helpful.
+Yes for B2B contact, lead capture, and business events; no for consumer forms, anonymous surveys, and general feedback.
+Ask whether the team cannot operate without it.

 How many long-text fields should a form include?

 Use long text sparingly.
-One message field or one "reason" field is often enough.
-Use choices for categories, resources, event format, and time ranges so responses are easier to sort and analyze.
+One message or one "reason" field is usually enough.
+Use choices for categories, resources, event format, and time ranges so responses sort cleanly.

 What should a consent field say?